Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Evidence_of_Network_and_Browser_History.md

 - [Velociraptor - Digging Into the System Resource Usage Monitor (SRUM)](https://velociraptor.velocidex.com/digging-into-the-system-resource-usage-monitor-srum-afbadb1a375)

 ## Browser Cache
-The Broswer cache is where web page components can be stored locally to speed up subsequent visits.
+The Browser cache is where web page components can be stored locally to speed up subsequent visits.
 It can be used to glean further information on what a user was actively looking at online.
 Providing the following information:
 - Websites visited
 - Files viewed on a website visited (caches files are linked to specific local accounts)
 - Timestamps indicate when site was first saved and last accessed.